KechrisLab/ASAShortCourse-MultiOmics/README.md

 Finally, if you'd like to download our example data directly from Github for the analysis, we'll have code to do so using the package *Rfssa*.
 Alternatively, you can directly download the "brca_dat.Rdata" file under Lecture 2.

+**Update**: Another attendee noted that there may be issues in installing the CIMLR package (a dependency of the MOVICS package).
+The user received an error regarding their gfortran library, which was installed through the homebrew gcc library on Mac.
+The user found that adding the following lines to their ~/.R/Makecars file resolved their issue:

+FC = /opt/homebrew/Cellar/gcc/12.2.0/bin/gfortran
+F77 = /opt/homebrew/Cellar/gcc/12.2.0/bin/gfortran
+FLIBS = -L/opt/homebrew/Cellar/gcc/12.2.0/lib/gcc/12

+The user referenced the following Stack Overflow exchange that may be able to provide further details: https://stackoverflow.com/questions/29992066/rcpp-warning-directory-not-found-for-option-l-usr-local-cellar-gfortran-4-8/29993906#29993906

 ## Lecture 3 (April 18) - Dimension reduction for multi-omics data